andygrove/how-query-engines-work/README.md

 ## Overview

-Ballista is an experimental distributed compute platform based on [Kubernetes](https://kubernetes.io/) and [Apache Arrow](https://arrow.apache.org/) that I am developing in my spare time as a way to learn more about distributed data processing.
-I am documenting the design in my book [How Query Engines Work](https://leanpub.com/how-query-engines-work) as I learn.

-Ballista aims to be language-agnostic with an architecture that is capable of supporting any language supported by Apache Arrow, with an initial focus on supporting Rust and JVM (Java, Kotlin, and Scala).
+Ballista is an experimental distributed compute platform, powered by Apache Arrow, with support for Rust and JVM (Java, Kotlin, and Scala).

-## Architecture

-- Query plans are defined in Google Protocol Buffer format
+The foundational technologies in Ballista are:

-- Data is exchanged using [Apache Arrow Flight](https://arrow.apache.org/blog/2019/10/13/introducing-arrow-flight/) protocol
+- **Apache Arrow Flight** protocol for efficient data transfer between processes.
-- Query Executors can be built in any language supported by Arrow
-- Clients can be built in any language supported by Arrow
-- Ballista will provide distributed query planning and orchestration functionality
-- Seamless integration with Apache Spark and other platforms with provided connectors and drivers
+- **Google Protocol Buffers** for serializing query plans.
+- **Docker** for packaging up executors along with user-defined code.
+- **Kubernetes** for deployment and management of the executor docker containers.

+Ballista supports a number of query engines that can be deployed as executors.
+The executors are responsible for executing query plans.

+- **Ballista JVM Executor**: This is a Kotlin-native query engine built on Apache Arrow, and is based on the design in the book [How Query Engines Work](https://leanpub.com/how-query-engines-work).
+- **Ballista Rust Executor**: This is a Rust-native query engine built on Apache Arrow and [DataFusion](https://github.com/apache/arrow/tree/master/rust/datafusion).
+- **Apache Spark Executor for Ballista**: This is a wrapper around Apache Spark and allows Ballista queries to be executed by Apache Spark.

+Ballista provides DataFrame APIs for Rust and Kotlin.
+The Kotlin DataFrame API can be used from Java, Kotlin, and Scala because Kotlin is 100% compatible with Java.

 ## Examples